How to Install Node.js and npm on Ubuntu 22.04

 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion" # This loads nvm bash_completion

-As the output above says, you should either close and reopen the terminal or run the commands to add the path to nvm script to the current shell session.
+As the output above says, you should either close and reopen the terminal or run the commands to add the path to the nvm script to the current shell session.
 You can do whatever is easier for you.

 Once the script is in your PATH, verify that nvm was properly installed by typing: